jamtools/jamtools/README.md

 - Utilize several entrypoints of user interactivity to make the most out of every situation.
 - Create your own light shows to interact with during performance
 - Extend the system by adding your own modules

-Love each other.
-It's a tough one out there.